docker/docs/content/manuals/security/for-developers/access-tokens.md

 >
 > Treat access tokens like your password and keep them secret.
 Store your tokens securely in a credential manager for example.

-Use the Docker Admin Console to create an access token:
+Use the Docker Admin Console to create an access token.

 1. Sign in to your [Docker account](https://app.docker.com/login).